by Jane Rosenstein and Didier Lambert

 Foire de Paris 2016 was a unique, innovative, educational and enjoyable event.
 The next foire is the Foire d’Automne on October 21, 2016.

-Posted by Jane Rosenstein on May 18, 2016, With 632 Reads Filed under Art, Books, & Entertainment, Europe, Food, Wine & Travel, Of Interest.
+Posted by Jane Rosenstein on May 18, 2016, With 639 Reads Filed under Art, Books, & Entertainment, Europe, Food, Wine & Travel, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.